MeridianInnovation/ESP32-MI48-ToF/README.md

 The VL53L1X Laser Ranging Time-of-Flight (ToF) Distance Measurement Sensor is developed by [ST Microelectronics](https://www.st.com/en/imaging-and-photonics-solutions/vl53l1x.html).

-All code in this repository is based on this driver:https://github.com/pololu/vl53l1x-arduino
+All code in this repository is based on this driver: https://github.com/pololu/vl53l1x-arduino

 To setup the driver:
-1. In the Arduino IDE, select **Sketch -> Include Library -> Manage Libraries".
+1. In the Arduino IDE, select **Sketch -> Include Library -> Manage Libraries"**.
-1. In the *Library Manager*, enter "VL53L1X" into the *Filter your search...* textbox.
+1. In the *Library Manager*, enter *VL53L1X* into the *Filter your search...* textbox.
 1. Select the option for **VL53L1X by Pololu**.
 Install **version 1.0.1** of this library.
 1. After the installation finishes, press *Close* to close the *Library Manager* window.